DN-0/Churn_Prediction_Model_public_dataset/README.md

 # Churn_Prediction_Model
 Predict whether a customer will churn.
+Original public dataset from Kaggle.